 LEGAL

-Certain legal matters in connection with the securities will be passed upon by Vinson & Elkins L.L.P, Houston, Texas, as our counsel.
-Any underwriter will be advised about other issues relating to any offering by its own legal counsel.
+Certain legal matters in connection with the securities will be passed upon by Vinson & Elkins L.L.P., as our counsel.
+Any underwriters will be advised about other issues relating to any offering by their own legal counsel.

 EXPERTS